johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-20-text-first-mui-tabs/index.md

 This example is great, but (personally) I find it a little hard to read.
 There's a direct relationship between the tabs and the tab panels, but it's not immediately obvious.
 When you see the `0` passed to `a11yProps` and the `0` passed to `CustomTabPanel`, it's not immediately clear that they're related.
 And if the `a11yProps` function call was not present, it would be even less clear.

-I'd like to see the tabs and tab panels together in a more text-first way.
+I'd like to see the tabs and tab panels presented together in a more text-first way, that makes the relationship between tab and tab panel more apparent.

 ## Text-first tabs